Nissan Sileighty: History

-The earliest documented example of such a modification was featured in the "TEST on ROAD" section on the August 1989 issue of Option magazine, where a relatively new 4-speed automatic 180SX with some modifications (e.g. boost upgrades) was outfitted with the front-end of an S13 Silvia by a tuning shop in Tokyo.
-This car was known as the "Silvia 180SX", as the Sileighty name had not yet been coined at the time.
+The earliest documented example of these modifications was showcased on the August 1989 edition of Option in its "TEST on ROAD" section where a relatively new 4-speed automatic equipped 180SX with some mods (e.g. boost upgrades) was outfitted with the front-end of an S13 Silvia by a tuning shop in Tokyo.
+This modification was therefore dubbed as the "Silvia 180SX", the precursor to the Sileighty name.